2023 Honorees

-Kathy Conlon and Sal DeMercurio (Grosse Point, Michigan)
+Kathy Conlon and Sal DeMercurio (Grosse Point, MI)

 2022 Ann Davis (York, Pennsylvania)